What is pressure gauge?

 - Dead weight

-What are procedure for calibrating pressure gauge?
+What is the procedure for calibrating pressure gauge?

 The following steps are the procedure for calibrating pressure gauge using a dead weight pressure gauge tester.
 Dead weight pressure gauge is a testing instrument which helps to calibrate and test the pressure gauges.